zarskilukasz/fishing-competition/.ai/tech-stack.md

 # Tech Stack

-This document outlines the technology stack used in the Fishing Competition project, generated based on `package.json` and `components.json`.
+This document outlines the technology stack used in the Fishing Competition project, generated based on `package.json`.

 ## Core Framework
 - **Framework:** [Next.js 16](https://nextjs.org/) (App Router)